Personality Based Assessments

 The Advanced Tests are parallel forms of a group of tests designed to measure general intellectual ability at advanced and tertiary levels.
 Both forms, A and B, have a linguistic (L) section and a quantitative (Q) section intended to measure general intelligence as demonstrated by the ability to see relationships and to solve problems.
 The tests are timed and allocated 35 minutes (15 minutes for AL/BL and 20 minutes for AQ/BQ).

+We carry more than 80 types of assessments (including English and non English version assessments).
 If you are unable to find an assessment that matches what you are looking for on this webpage, please contact us.